hutchcodes/portaldocs/portal-sdk/generated/portalfx-telemetry-getting-started.md

 >**Note:** access is database specific, i.e. access to one database does not indicate access to another in the cluster.

 We do not grant individuals direct access to our Kusto Clusters.
 If you require manual access, you must first join your respective team's standard access group.
-Your team should have a standard access group you can join from [aka.ms/ramweb](aka.ms/ramweb) or [aka.ms/myaccess](aka.ms/myaccess) which is configured to inherit the required, valid permissions.
+Your team should have a standard access group you can join from  [aka.ms/myaccess](https://aka.ms/myaccess) which is configured to inherit the required, valid permissions.

 If you are having trouble gaining access, please see the [FAQ](#faq)